Thurston norm for coherent right-angled Artin groups via $L^2$-invariants

 \begin{problem} Determine the classes of strongly coherent groups for which the function

 extends to a semi-norm on $H^1(G; \RR)$.
 Here, $c(G; \phi)$ denotes the splitting complexity of $G$ along $\phi$. \end{problem}

+We will now briefly discuss some classes of groups for which progress on \cref{problem} has been made.

-Let $G$ be a torsion-free 2-generator 1-relator group such that $G \not\cong \mathbb{F}_2$.
-Any such group is $L^2$-acyclic, of type $\F$ and satisfies the Atiyah conjecture by \cite{JaikinZapirainLopezAlvarez2020}.
+Let $G$ be a torsion-free 2-generator 1-relator group such that $G \not\cong \mathbb{F}_2$ By the recent work of Jaikin--Linton, all such groups are strongly coherent \cite{JaikinLinton2023}.
+Moreover, any such group is $L^2$-acyclic, of type $\F$ and satisfies the Atiyah conjecture by \cite{JaikinZapirainLopezAlvarez2020}.
 Thus, the $L^2$-polytope $\mathcal{P}(G)$ is defined and is an invariant of the group.
 Moreover, it can be explicitly calculated from a \emph{nice} 2-generator 1-relator presentation of $G$ (see \cite{FriedlTilmann2020} and the discussion in Section~3.2 of \cite{FriedlLuckTillmann2019}).
 In particular, the $L^2$-polytope $\mathcal{P}(G)$ is a single polytope.

 \begin{theorem}[Friedl--L\"{u}ck--Tillmann {\cite[Theorem~5.2]{FriedlLuckTillmann2019}}, Henneke--Kielak {\cite[Theorem~6.4]{HennekeKielak2020}}] Let $G$ be a torsion-free 2-generator 1-relator group such that $G \not \cong \mathbb{F}_2$.
 Let $\phi \colon G \to \Z$ be an epimorphism.
 Then,